Turk Kardiyol Dern Ars. 2019; 47(4): 265-272 | DOI: 10.5543/tkda.2019.35405

 Transcatheter coil occlusion of patent ductus arteriosus and follow-up results

 Sezen Ugan Atik

 Istanbul University-Cerrahpasa Medical Faculity Pediatric Cardiology Department

-METHODS Between May 1996 and May 2018, 243 patients underwent transcatheter patent ductus arteriosus closure with coils.
-Patients were divided into two groups, before and after the beginning of the use of the ductal occluders.
-Until the end of 2005 all ductuses were closed with coils.
-Since the use of ductal occluders in our center in 2006, the coils were mostly used to close small, elongated and some complex ducts.
+METHODS Between May 1996 and May 2018, 243 patients underwent transcatheter patent ductus arteriosus closure with a coil.
+The patients were divided into 2 groups based on the timing of the use of ductal occluders at the facility.
+Until the end of 2005, every ductus was closed with a coil.
+Since initiating the use of ductal occluders in 2006, coils are mostly used to close small, elongated ducts, and occasionally, some complex ducts.

-RESULTS Median age was 4.33 years, median weight was 15 kg, median duct diameter was 2 mm.
-98 (40%) were male and 145 were female (60%).
-The angiographic features of ductus were type B in 126 patients, type B in 15, type C in 6, type D in 9 type E and 13 patients with other types.
-At 238 of the patients, the patent ductus arteriosus was successfully closed with coils.
-In five (2.2%) cases the procedure was unsuccessful.
-Patients were followed for an average of 4.1±4.1 years (1 day-19 years) by echocardiography.
-Residual shunt was observed in 42 patients.
-Spontaneous occlusion was seen in 29 of 42 patients.
+RESULTS The median age of the patient was 4.33 years, the median weight was 15 kg, and the median duct diameter was 2 mm.
+In this study group, 98 (40%) patients were male and 145 were female (60%).
+The angiographic features of the ductus were classified as type A in 126 patients, type B in 15, type C in 6, type D in 9, type E in 74, and 13 were recorded as other types.
+In 238 of the patients, the patent ductus arteriosus was successfully closed with a coil.
+In 5 (2.2%) cases, the procedure was unsuccessful.
+Echocardiography follow-up continued for an average of 4.1±4.1 years (1 day-19 years).
+A residual shunt was observed in 42 patients, and spontaneous occlusion was seen in 29 of the 42 patients.

-CONCLUSION In our study, it was determined that closing the PDA with coil was a safe and effective method.
+CONCLUSION The results of this study indicated that closure of the patent ductus arteriosus with a coil was a safe and effective method.